Jshulgach/Pitt-SPARC-Signal-Inspector/README.md

 <!-- ABOUT -->
 ## About
 Pitt SPARC Signal Inspector is a Matlab-based desktop software application intended to assist in the dynamic searching and evaluation of physiological signals.
-Signal Inspector is designed with a friendly GUI to streamline the data analyis process and integrate into your processing pipeline for [SPARC](https://commonfund.nih.gov/sparc) investigators.
+Signal Inspector is designed with a friendly GUI to streamline the data analyis process and integrate into your processing pipeline for [SPARC](https://commonfund.nih.gov/sparc) investigators, including its abilitiy to work with Ripple files.
 Signal Inspector has been tested on versions of Matlab 2018 and newer.

 ## Prerequesites